JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/OpenProjects/jsopx.ReactCore/p1/v1/RECREATEME.md

 ## Corequisites

-There are a few resourcees here that strongly align with this content.
+There are a few resources here that strongly align with this content.
 They should be strictly followed as you go.

 - [Development Standards](../../../../Introduction/JSopxDevelopmentStandards.md)
 - [Business Requirements](../../../../Introduction/JSopxEnterpriseBusinessRequirements.md)